Unfinished Music No. 2: Life with the Lions: Critical reception

 Contemporaneously, Ed Ward wrote in Rolling Stone that the album was "utter bullshit" and "in poor taste".
 The Boston Sunday Globe writer Gregory McDonald advised readers not to buy the album, and described "Cambridge 1969" as resembling "a well recorded vocal by a mosquito".
 Alan Jones of Lincolnshire Echo warned that the album ranged "from Yoko singing their press cuttings in a high cat-like voice to John twiddling the dial on the radio", and did not advise the record for those "on small record-buying budgets."
 The Sault Star were more favourable, deeming its contents and artwork to "sum up the total of rock as a revolutionary force."
 In a review for Cambridge Evening News, Douglas Oliver said the Cambridge concert was "strange and chilling.
 Not in a bad sense, but because there was so much unusual texture.
 At no time did the music become comforting.
 It was an extraordinary experience."
 Record Mirror's reviewer described Life with the Lions as "a fine example of how two young people CAN amuse themselves without television".

-In a retrospective review, AllMusic's William Ruhlmann wrote of Lennon and Oko: "If, as they suggested, their lives were their art, then this is, too.
+In a retrospective review, AllMusic's William Ruhlmann wrote of Lennon and Ono: "If, as they suggested, their lives were their art, then this is, too.
 Maybe."
 Seth Colter Walls of Pitchfork deemed the album "less idyllic" than Two Virgins, and wrote that while "Cambridge 1969" does not "create most interest over its 26 minutes", it reveals that Ono's more successful performances work because they typically find her "switching up [her] extreme textures with greater frequency."
 Uncut reviewer Neil Spencer similarly described the album as the product of "a troubled phase in the couple's lives", but found "Cambridge 1969" was more arresting than the other tracks, noting: "It was Lennon’s first public performance outside The Beatles, and you can sense the relish he took in it."
 Tom Carson of Entertainment Weekly described the album as a "notoriously oblique" sound collage.
-Martin C. Strong of The Great Rock Discography said the album continued Lennon and Ono's "anti-commercial, free-form direction, the songs mainly recoded on a small cassette player." while in The Encyclopedia of Popular Music, Colin Larkin said the album saw Lennon continue "his marvellous joke on us".
+Martin C. Strong of The Great Rock Discography said the album continued Lennon and Ono's "anti-commercial, free-form direction, the songs mainly recorded on a small cassette player." while in The Encyclopedia of Popular Music, Colin Larkin said the album saw Lennon continue "his marvellous joke on us".